 Firstly, you should plant potato varieties that are resistant to potato wilt.
 You should also try to use fields that you know are safe from potato wilt.

 Keep the potatoes very healthy and they will be less likely to get the disease.
-This means doing your best to care for the potatoes by watering them and giving them everything that they need to thrive.
+This means doing your best to care for them by watering them and giving them everything that they need to thrive.

 2 – Extreme Weather Issues